 2. Keep containers closed

 Waste containers must remain closed at all times unless you are actively adding to the container.
 Keeping containers closed creates a safer work environment, helps with safe disposal and is easy to do.
-The following photos show devices that make it easy to add to a closed container.

 - If an instrument's waste feeds directly into a container, use a lid with a tube threaded through a hole and it is considered a closed container.